Xablu/XamarinAndroidTraining/MvvmCross/README.md

 38. Set the same content for the two recently created layouts.
 Just make sure you use different text colors, so that you can tell the difference in runtime.
 39. Make sure you add a binding statement to your TextView in the item layouts (if you used the example above, it's already there).
 We want to bind the text of the TextView to the Name of the City we are displaying.

+Note: It is highly recommended that if Data-Binding is new to you, you spend a couple of minutes reading the [official documentation](https://www.mvvmcross.com/documentation/fundamentals/data-binding) of MvvmCross for bindings (only the first parts).

 40. We have finished the necessary work for the RecyclerView row templates.
 The next thing we want to do is to add a template selector, so that the RecyclerView knows which row template to use for each case.

+Note: Actually, the internal Adapter is going to use the template selector, not the RecyclerView widget.

 41. Add a new folder to the Android project and call it `TemplateSelectors`.
 Then add a new class named `CitiesTemplateSelector`.
 42. Make the class public and make it implement the `IMvxTemplateSelector` interface.
 Implement the necessary methods.
 In the `GetItemLayoutId` you can just return the parameter that arrives to the method - we don't really need to use that method.
 43. For the `GetItemViewType` method, first cast the object parameter to a `City` object and then depending on whether the city is a capital or not, return the correct Layout ID.